symfony/symfony-docs/reference/forms/types/entity.rst

 .. caution::

-    The entity used in the ``FROM`` clause of `query_builder`_ option
+    The entity used in the ``FROM`` clause of the `query_builder`_ option
     will always be validated against the class which you have specified with the form's `class`_ option.
-    If you return another entity instead of the one used in your ``FROM`` clause
-    (for instance if you return an entity from a joined table) it will break validation.
+If you return another entity instead of the one used in your ``FROM`` clause (for instance if you return an entity from a joined table), it will break validation.

 Overridden Options
 ------------------